 Avoid emotional eating, with all that extra sugar around, don’t let stress and overwhelm tip the scales!
-If you find your hand in the treat bowl, ask yourself if candy is what you need or if there is a better fix for what you are really craving.
+If you find your hand in the treat bowl, ask yourself if candy is what you need or if there is a better fit for what you are really craving.
 Are you actually hungry, or are you tired, bored, stressed, or looking for a quick pick me up?
-Make a pact not to use Halloween treats to feed your hidden hungers.
+Make a pact not to use Halloween treats to feed your hidden pangs of hunger.

 Incorporate Organic Foods into your Diet in a Healthy Way.